brpc/media-server/README.md

 ```shell
 ./output/bin/media_server
 ```
-Then you can push stream or play stream from it.
+Then you can push/play stream from it.

 ### Main options